djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 - the covariance or variogram parameters;
 - the mean-model constraints.

-After the covariance parameters are treated as fixed, the kriging variance does **not directly depend on whether the observed values are 10, 20, or 100**.
+Once the covariance parameters are treated as fixed, the kriging variance does not directly depend on whether the observed values are 10, 20, or 100.

-That fact often surprises students.
+This often surprises students.

----

-## 7. Why kriging weights are not just inverse-distance weights
+## Why kriging weights are not just inverse-distance weights

 Suppose a target is near three observations.

 Two observations are nearly on top of one another, while a third observation is at a similar target distance but lies in another direction.

-A distance-only method may give all three points similar importance.
+A distance-only method may give all three observations similar importance.

-Kriging recognizes that the two almost-duplicate observations contain highly redundant information.
+Kriging recognizes that the two nearly coincident observations contain highly redundant information.

-The weights are chosen from the whole covariance geometry, not from target distance alone.
+The weights depend on the full covariance geometry, not only on distance to the target.

 ![Redundancy and weights](../../assets/spatial_statistics/kriging/03_redundancy_and_weights.png)